dan200/CBZTool/README.md

 # CBZTool

 CBZ tool is an easy command line tool for creating and manipulating Comic Books stored in the .cbz format.

-It can extract pages from books, create new books from pages, combine multiple books into one.
+It can be used to extract pages from books, create new books from image files, combine multiple books into one, and more.

+## Installing

+Stable builds will be periodically posted on the [Releases](https://github.com/dan200/CBZTool/releases) page.
+Simply extract the contents to a folder of your choice and invoke CBZTool.exe from the command line.
+Alternatively, you may compile the solution file provided in any modern version of Visual Studio.

 ## Example usage